I’m Tom Huelin, and I’ve been writing, in one form or another, all my life.

 At uni my creative juices were absorbed almost exclusively by my Fender Strat, as I started a band and toured the country for three years.
-As you do.
 We were sure we were going to make it, ‘whatever that means’, as the Arctic Monkeys later qualified.
 We didn’t.

 The first three years of parenthood were a blur.
 Still are.
 But as focus returned to, well, our lives, I suddenly noticed the return of that creative bug.
 That yearning to write something.
 Anything.

 And so I did.
-But not in an A4 pad as 10 years hence I would’ve.
+But not in an A4 pad as I would’ve 10 years hence.
 Instead I started a blog, about football and cricket mainly.
-This led to me writing the odd article for the Guardian, ESPNCricinfo and All Out Cricket, which in turn led to my first full-time writing gig as an Investment Writer back in 2015.
+This led to me writing the odd article for the Guardian, ESPNCricinfo and All Out Cricket, which in turn led to my first full-time writing gig back in 2015.
+Hurrah!

-That brings us to the here and now, and Friday Dress Down.
-This is a blog about life and modern parenthood, to rip off – ever so slightly – the name of the first Kings of Leon album.
-This is my view on life, my take on news, politics and sport, but mainly the way things impacts me and the fam.
-Simples.
+Friday Dress Down is a blog about life and modern parenthood, to rip off – ever so slightly – the name of the first Kings of Leon album.
+I plan to write about lots of things; life, family, stuff going on in the world, sport, you name it.

 Thanks for reading, both this and the blogs.
 If you’d like to ping me a line, please use the form below.